Colorado Drone Laws

 State Rules and Regulations

-It shall be unlawful to use a drone to look for, scout, or detect wildlife as an aid in the hunting or taking of wildlife.
+Hunting and Wildlife (2 CCR 406-0, #004) This regulation from Colorado Parks and Wildlife makes it unlawful to use a drone to look for, scout, or detect wildlife as an aid in hunting or taking wildlife.

-For the purposes of this regulation, drone shall be defined as including, without limitation, any contrivance invented, used or designed for navigation of, or flight in the air that is unmanned or guided remotely.
-A drone may also be referred to as “Unmanned Aerial Vehicle” (UAV) or “Unmanned Aerial Vehicle System” (UAVS).
+For the purposes of this regulation, a drone is defined as any contrivance invented, used, or designed for unmanned or remotely guided flight in the air, including common terms like “Unmanned Aerial Vehicle” (UAV).

 Overview of drone rules and regulations.